Daniel595/Jetson_nano_face_recognition/README.md

 6. Issues:

-    I found out that the engines sometimes don't work if you rebuild the C++ app.
+        - I found out that the engines sometimes don't work if you rebuild the C++ app.
 In this case it gets stuck in MTCNN face detection.

-        - seems not to happen in case of clean build
+Seems not to happen in case of clean build.

 ## Tests